nortikin/sverchok/docs/Unit_01/lesson_03.rst

 For non trivial objects we often use a notepad (yes, actual paper -- or blender Greasepencil etc) to draw a simplified version of what we want to accomplish.
 On a drawing we can easily name and point to properties, and even notice problems in advance.

-I chose a Grid because it has only a few properties, but they can be exposed in several ways.
+I chose a Grid because it has only a few properties: `X Side Length, Y Side Length, X num subdivs, Y num subdivs`.
+These properies can be exposed in several ways.
+You could expose the number of divisions per side, or the amount of vertices per side.
+That one property can be expressed in two different ways; if vertices is 4 then divisions per side is 3.

-- X Side Length
-- Y Side Length
-- X num subdivs **or** num Vertices on Side X
-- Y num subdivs **or** num Vertices on Side Y
-- length per division X
-- length per division Y
+[ image ]

 **Decide which variables you want to expose**